Chelsea College of Arts

-Chelsea College of Arts is a constituent college of the University of the Arts London based in London, United Kingdom, and is a leading British art and design institution with an international reputation.
+Chelsea College of Arts is a constituent college of the University of the Arts London, a public art and design university in London, England.

-It offers further and higher education courses in fine art, graphic design, interior design, spatial design and textile design up to PhD level.
+It offers further and higher education courses in fine art, graphic design, interior design, product design, and textile design up to PhD level.

 History

 Polytechnic

 Chelsea College of Arts was originally an integral school of the South-Western Polytechnic, which opened at Manresa Road, Chelsea, in 1895 to provide scientific and technical education to Londoners.
-Day and evening classes for men and women were held in domestic economy, mathematics, engineering, natural science, art and music.
-Art was taught from the beginning of the Polytechnic, and included design, weaving, embroidery and electrodeposition.
-The South-Western Polytechnic became the Chelsea Polytechnic in 1922 and taught a growing number of registered students of the University of London.
+Day and evening classes for men and women were held for the domestic economy, mathematics, engineering, natural science, art, and music.
+Art was taught from the beginning of the Polytechnic and included design, weaving, embroidery, and electrodeposition.
+The South-Western Polytechnic became the Chelsea Polytechnic in 1922 and taught a growing number of registered students at the University of London.

 At the beginning of the 1930s, the School of Art began to widen, including courses in craft training and commercial design from 1931.
 H.S Williamson, the school's appointed headmaster from 1930 to 1958, introduced sculpture shortly after World War II.
 Notable artists from this period were employed as teachers such as Henry Moore and Graham Sutherland.
-Alumni from this period included Elisabeth Frink, Edward Burra, Patrick Caulfield, Ethel Walker, Dirk Bogarde, Robert Clatworthy, John Latham and John Berger.
+Alumni from this period included Elisabeth Frink, Edward Burra, Patrick Caulfield, Ethel Walker, Dirk Bogarde, Robert Clatworthy, John Latham, and John Berger.

 The School of Science separated and became known as the Chelsea College of Science and Technology in 1957, and was later admitted as a constituent College of the University of London in 1966.
 The Chelsea College of Science and Technology was granted its royal charter in 1971 and merged with King's College London and Queen Elizabeth College in 1985.